-The Parliament of Georgia has supported, in its first reading under an expedited procedure, amendments to the Law on General Education aimed at widening employment opportunities in schools, with 75 votes in favour.
+The Parliament of Georgia has supported, in its first reading under an expedited procedure, amendments to the Law on General Education aimed at widening employment opportunities in schools, with 75 votes in favor.

-Deputy Minister of Education, Science and Youth, Tamar Makharashvili, said the changes introduce new definitions, including teacher candidate, substitute special teacher, programme teacher and programme special teacher.
+Deputy Minister of Education, Science and Youth, Tamar Makharashvili, said the changes introduce new definitions, including teacher candidate, substitute special teacher, program teacher and program special teacher.

 Under the draft law, vocational education graduates in Information and Communication Technologies will also be eligible to work in schools, expanding the current recruitment base.